sweco-sejuva/sejuva_FME_vm/README.md

 Once forked into your own account, click Settings.
 Change the repository name if desired.
 Create a branch that will be the name of the course.

-## Install and update AWSCredentialSupplier.fmx
-The /transformers/AWSCredentialSupplier.fmx custom transformer will supply the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` values in other workspaces.
-The values are kept in private parameters.
-Import the custom transformer and set your AWS Access Key ID and AWS Secret Access Key values.

 ## Edit settings.json
 * `git.username`    The GitHub username of the account containing your repository